airbus-cyber/iris-httpsend-module/notes/modules.md

 ## Registration

-In order to specify the list of modules to register by default, one should modify the `modules` list in the `register_default_modules` method of the [post_init code](https://github.com/dfir-iris/iris-web/blob/v2.0.0-beta-3/source/app/post_init.py#L1113).
+In order to specify the list of modules to register by default at build time, one should modify the `modules` list in the `register_default_modules` method of the [post_init code](https://github.com/dfir-iris/iris-web/blob/v2.0.0-beta-3/source/app/post_init.py#L1113).

-It would be nice to have a more legitimate way to do this.
-For instance, via a variable in the `.env` file to specify a custom list of modules to register.
+It is possible to register a module at execution time via the [rest api](rest_api.md#register-module).

 ## Activation